Home Search Gallery How-To Books Links Workshops About Contact

 Nikon 28-70mm at 28mm

-It gets bigger when set to 28mm!
+It gets even bigger when set to 28mm!

 The front group extends at 28mm.
 It is shortest at 50mm, which is how I and others photograph the lens for most of its representative product shots.
 It doesn't grow much from 50mm to 70mm.